whtsky/Catsup/docs/goodies.rst

 ..
 [1] If your server's ip is 1.2.3.4 , you can type ``http://1.2.3.4:12580/webhook``

-Then when you push to GitHub, catsup will pull and generate your blog.
+Then when you push to GitHub, catsup will pull and generate your site.

 .. _Supervisor: http://pypi.python.org/pypi/supervisor/